-Finally we're reached the end of the list where we select a good high end latte maker.
+Finally we've reached the end of the list where I select a good high end latte makers.
 There are machines that have more commercial features than our recommendation below, however they are much more expensive.
 Our selection is based on value for the average home user.

-5. Brevile Dual Boiler - The Enthusiast's Choice
+5. Brevile Dual Boiler - The Best Value High End Pick

 The benefit of this latte machine is that it has a strong design, programmable extraction, and a dual boiler system.
 Dual boilers means there is one boiler dedicated to steaming milk and another for pulling espresso shots.
 This means you can make your lattes much quicker, have better pressure, and more stable heat control.